SeparateRecords/count-bot/README.md

 count::kill
 ```

-If `count::` is too cumbersome, you can omit the prefix if the channel is named
+### Advanced

-`#bot` or `#count-bot`.
-Alternatively, you can mention the bot - useful on
+If `count::` is too cumbersome, you can mention the bot.
+Alternatively, you can omit the
-mobile.
+prefix entirely if the channel topic at-mentions the bot.

 ## Setup

-You'll need Git, Python, and **[Poetry]** to run this bot.
+You'll need Git, Python (minimum is 3.6), and **[Poetry]** to run this bot.
 Some level of
 technical knowledge is expected.
 If you care enough to write a better tutorial,
 send a PR!